ebi-gene-expression-group/react-ebi-species/README.md

 EBI species icons for React
 ======================

-Icons from [EBI species](http://www.ebi.ac.uk/web_guidelines/fonts/EBI-Species/), mapped per species so one can select the correct icon programmatically.
+Icons from [EBI species](http://www.ebi.ac.uk/web_guidelines/EBI-Icon-fonts/v1.2/), mapped per species so one can select the correct icon programmatically.

 [Demo of all supported species](https://wbazant.github.io/react-ebi-species/html/)

 It is meant to work with lowercase scientific names as in [Ensembl reference](http://www.ensembl.org/info/about/species.html).
-For the species we include, see search box in [Expression Atlas](http://www.ebi.ac.uk/gxa)
+For some of (but not all) available, see search box in [Expression Atlas](http://www.ebi.ac.uk/gxa)

 Pull requests to enlarge the mapping of species to icons, or with alternative names of species, are very welcome!